 Additional Considerations About Skin Care Clinical Trials

-The first part of a clinical trial is typically the screening process.
+The first part of a skin care clinical trials is typically the screening process.
 Research subjects will need to qualify for the clinical trial by inclusion/exclusion criteria.
 They may want participants of a certain age range, for example.

 If the applicant is deemed eligible to participate, the researcher will provide a detailed explanation of what will happen during the trial.
 Such explanations are required by federal law, and are called informed consent.

-At DeNova Research in Chicago, we are committed to conducting accurate and reliable research studies, including skin care clinical trials.
+At DeNova Research in Chicago led by Dr. Dayan, we are committed to conducting accurate and reliable research studies, including skin care clinical trials.
 We have researched everything from fillers, radiofrequency devices, facial implants and cosmeceuticals.
 Contact us today to learn more about how we can help you!